Mr-Darth/Skriptness/learning/mysterious-script-2.7.0-beta3.md

     }
 }
 ```
-So the recursive size (because it checks the tree of the variable) is `2`.
+So the recursive size is `2`, since it checks the tree of the variable.

 Next, `delete {_very::weird::skript}`.
 Let's see what happens:
 ```